Gorn41/AgenticEvals/README.md

 - `benchmark_results_gemma-3-27b-it.csv`: A detailed breakdown of metrics for each task.
 - `agent_type_results_gemma-3-27b-it.csv`: Aggregated metrics for each agent type, including standard deviation.

-### Running Specific Benchmarks
+### Running Specific Tasks

-You can run one or more specific benchmarks by providing their names as arguments.
+You can run one or more specific tasks by providing their names as arguments.
+Use names of tasks under each agent type in Benchmark Types section below.
 The order of arguments is flexible.

 ```bash
 python3 run.py --model gemma-3-27b-it inventory_management simple_reflex_email fraud_detection_simple --plot